Carnival Arcane

-Carnival Arcane is the 14th album by dark ambient band Midnight Syndicate, released in 2011.
+Carnival Arcane is the 14th album by neoclassical dark wave band Midnight Syndicate, released in 2011.
 Featuring the blend of dark, orchestral, instrumental music and horror-inspired soundscape the band had become known for, the "dark carnival" theme of the album centers on a fictional, early-20th century traveling circus called The Lancaster Rigby Carnival.

 Background and album information

 Carnival Arcane was inspired by research into carnivals of the early 20th century and Ray Bradbury's Something Wicked This Way Comes.
 In a 2011 interview with FEARnet, composer, Edward Douglas said: We've definitely put together something different for us (Midnight Syndicate), but we still maintain our identity.
 More than ever, we really focused on using sound effects and design to pull you into the world of the disc.
 The music is still the focus, absolutely, but there are many times that it feels like an 'imaginary film' more than anything we've done to this point."
 The album featured voice acting performances by actors, Jason Carter, Dennis Carter, Jr., and Brian Van Camp, all who had appeared in the band's previous project, The Dead Matter (2010) horror film.